 Our staff has been thinking hard about how teachers are using Investigations 3 to teach math in all of the different scenarios they are faced with this year.
 We’ve been visiting the remote classrooms of teachers we’ve collaborated with previously, to learn from teachers and students who are teaching and learning math online, and to see how the rigor and coherence of the curriculum is supporting them in that work.
 This series of blogs will share some of what we are learning.
-(Read an introduction to this series of blogs.)
+(Read an introduction to this series, and the second blog.)

 Classroom Situation: This session – the first of 1U3, How Many of Each?
 How Many in All? – took place in a “hybrid” first grade class with 22 students.
 Half of the class goes to school Mondays-Tuesdays, the other half on Thursdays-Fridays, and everyone is remote on Wednesdays aka “Zoomsdays.”
 Because students – all of whom are pseudonymed – are in school twice a week, the teacher can send home the physical materials (e.g., dice, game instructions, gameboards) they will need at home.
 This lesson was about an hour long and was modeled after the following plan: